WebAssembly/component-model/design/mvp/Concurrency.md

 The async call stack is not currently observable to running components, except that it may nondeterministically appear as part of the callstack stored in `error-context` 📝.
-Instead, the async call stack is meant to provide better backtraces when debugging, profiling and tracing.
+(In the [future](#TODO), functionality could be added to allow a [donut wrapping] parent to follow the async call stack from a child's import call to a child's export call.)
+Instead, the async call stack is currently used to provide backtraces when debugging, profiling, tracing and logging.
 While particular languages can and do maintain their own async call stacks in core wasm state, without the Component Model's async call stack, linkage *between* different languages would be lost at component boundaries, leading to a loss of overall context in multi-component applications.

 There is an important gap between the Component Model's minimal form of Structured Concurrency and the Structured Concurrency support that appears in